sissbruecker/linkding/README.md

 - Works without Javascript
 - ...but has several UI enhancements when Javascript is enabled
 - REST API for developing 3rd party apps
-- Admin panel for user self-service and bulk operations
+- Admin panel for user self-service and raw data access

 **Demo:** https://demo.linkding.link/ (configured with open registration)